310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/prologue.md

 (I’m just a no good dunce, aren’t I…?
 It’s like I’ve gone straight back to how I was before I met Tomoya-kun.)
 {% endbubble %}

+{% img /img/es/eventstory/sweethalloween/prologue_2.jpg %}

 {% bubble Chiaki %}
 (*Sigh…*)

 (What do I do?
 What do I do?
 I’m in big trouble.)

 (Think, Morisawa Chiaki!
 Think of a way to break out of this dilemma!
-Aahhh, I knew this already, but… this wouldn't go like a tokusatsu show would, huh?!)
+Aahhh, I knew this already, but… this wouldn't go like a tokusatsu show would, huh!?)

-(This isn't something I could settle by doing a grand transformation sequence and defeating the evil, huh?!
+(This isn't something I could settle by doing a grand transformation sequence and defeating the evil, huh!?
 Yep, not happening!
 Think more realistically!)

 (But…… Ahhh, I really don’t wanna!
 Eggplants and *that* are the only things my instincts can’t deal with!
 I can never love them…!
 I’m a failure of a hero!!)